Skip to main content

 Real-World Examples

-A typical American sedan rated 25 mpg (US) by the EPA becomes 30 mpg (Imperial) — mid-range by UK standards for a petrol family car.
+A typical American sedan rated 25 mpg (US) by the EPA becomes 30 mpg (Imperial) — mid-range by UK petrol car standards.

 25 mpg = 30.02 mpg imp

-An efficient US compact at 35 mpg (US) converts to 42 mpg (Imperial), which would be considered strong fuel economy in the UK market.
+An efficient US compact at 35 mpg (US) converts to 42 mpg (Imperial), which would be considered good fuel economy in the UK market.

 35 mpg = 42.03 mpg imp

-A US pickup truck at 15 mpg (US) is only 18 mpg (Imperial) — well below average for the UK, where such trucks are uncommon partly due to fuel costs.
+A US pickup truck at 15 mpg (US) is only 18 mpg (Imperial) — well below average for the UK, where fuel costs make such vehicles very expensive to run.

 15 mpg = 18.01 mpg imp

-A US hybrid achieving 50 mpg (US) hits 60 mpg (Imperial) — a headline-worthy number in any market and competitive with the best UK diesels.
+A US hybrid achieving 50 mpg (US) hits 60 mpg (Imperial) — a headline-worthy number in either market, competitive with the best UK diesels.

 50 mpg = 60.05 mpg imp